 : the new-player offshoot of Pandemic Legion, EVE's biggest group of badasses.
 Pandemic Horde is huge and lacks the intimate structure of a smaller corporation, so you'll need to work hard to meet friends and not be afraid to pipe up and ask questions.
 In exchange for a looser atmosphere, you'll also join a fully-fledged null-sec entity who hits just as hard as any of EVE's veteran alliances.
 Ever hear about Goonswarm and The Imperium, the biggest empire in EVE Online history?
 Yeah, Pandemic Horde was instrumental in their downfall.

-: Speaking of Goonswarm, they also have their own version of Pandemic Horde known as Karmafleet and it is every bit as capable as their competitors.
+Karmafleet: Speaking of Goonswarm, they also have their own version of Pandemic Horde known as Karmafleet and it is every bit as capable as their competitors.
 A big reason for joining Karmafleet is access to one of the most well-built alliance infrastructures in EVE Online.
-Despite recently losing a war, The Imperium is still one of the richest, most well-organized groups in EVE.
-They've turned playing into a science, maximizing fun and minimizing tedium.
+The Imperium is still one of the richest, most well-organized groups in EVE, and they've turned playing into a science, maximizing fun and minimizing tedium.

-: The above recommendations have all focused on getting out to null-sec, the regions where player-empires battle for sovereignty.
+EVE University: The above recommendations have all focused on getting out to null-sec, the regions where player-empires battle for sovereignty.
 But if being a soldier doesn't appeal to you, EVE University is where you should look.
 EVE University is a fully-fledged educational alliance that can teach you about every aspect of EVE through hands-on classes and live lectures.
 Whether you want to be a pirate, salvager, or an industrialist, EVE University has you covered.
-They also have a huge that you should be looking at regardless of who you join.
+They also have a huge repository of information that you should be looking at regardless of who you join.

 Get blown up sooner rather than later